 In addition to “assault” and “battery,” some individuals find themselves facing charges of “assault with a deadly weapon.”
 When people hear “deadly weapon,” most people immediately think of a gun.
 However, almost any object or tool can be considered a deadly weapon if used in a manner intended to harm someone.
 Examples might include everyday tools such as a hammer or screwdriver.

 If you have been charged with assault, battery, or any weapon related offense, it is important that you contact an experienced criminal defense attorney right away.
 The attorneys at The Wright Law Group, P.C. have decades of combined experience in handling both misdemeanor and felony level assault and battery cases.
 The Wright Law Group, P.C. is also approved defense counsel for members of the United States Concealed Carry Association (USCCA).
 We have helped many clients with assault, battery, and weapons charges, and we can help you too.
-Don’t wait.
-Call us now at (702) 405-0001.
-We are available 24/7.
-Our consultations are always free and confidential.
+Don’t wait!
+Call us now at (702) 405-0001 to arrange a consultation.